 Hauz Khas Village

 Undoubtedly Delhi's hippest neighborhood, Hauz Khas Village has a fascinating medieval history that dates back to the 13th century.
 The neighborhood gets its name, meaning "royal water tank" from the reservoir that was built there.
 It's now encircled by a paved walking track and forms part of the Hauz Khas Complex (entry is free).
 This area also includes the remains of a fort, a madrasa (an institution for Islamic learning), mosque, and tomb of Firuz Shah (who ruled over the Sultanate of Delhi from 1351 to 1388).
 There's a popular Deer Park adjacent to it as well.
 Hauz Khas didn't start becoming cool until the 1980s though, when it was redeveloped as an upscale commercial and residential area.
 Currently, this urban village is filled to the brim with chic boutiques, art galleries, restaurants and bars.
 Some would say its even overcrowded and overrated.
 The Kunzum Travel Cafe is a great place to hang out!
+Also try these popular restaurants and bars in Hauz Khas.

-How to Get There: Hauz Khas is located in south Delhi and is... accessible via Sri Aurobindo Marg.
+How... to Get There: Hauz Khas is located in south Delhi and is accessible via Sri Aurobindo Marg.
 It has a stop on the Yellow Line of the Delhi Metro train but you'll need to take an auto rickshaw from the station or walk about 20 minutes to get to the village.
 Alternatively, you can get off the train at Green Park Metro station on the same line.
 It's around the same distance away.

 03 of 07

 New Delhi's Lodhi Colony was formed in the 1940s, as a residential colony for government officials.
 It's situated in clean and green Lutyens' Delhi, and was the last residential area built by the British before they left India.
 Sounds more dull than cool, right?
 However, Lodhi Colony has India's first public open-air art district.
 The St+Art India Foundation brought in artists from across India and the world to paint murals on buildings between Khanna Market and Meher Chand Market.
 What's more, Meher Chand Market has also transformed itself over the past decade.
 No longer a market renowned for its tailors, they've been replaced by eclectic and stylish home decor stores, cafes, boutiques, and specialty bookstores.
 While Hauz Khas is more of a food and beverage destination these days, Meher Chand Market is distinctly designer-focused.
 Lodhi Gardens, one of Delhi's popular attractions, is nearby.
+While you're there, stop by these top restaurants in...
+Lodhi Colony for something to eat.

-How to Get There: Lodhi Colony is accessible via Lodhi Road....
+How to Get There: Lodhi Colony is accessible via Lodhi Road.
 Take the Yellow Line of the Delhi Metro and get down at Jorbagh.
 Or, take the Violet Line and get down at JLN Stadium.

 04 of 07